getify/foi-lang/formalization-work/Foi-Specification.md

 There is no scope boundary being crossed here, so the deferred resolution of `seed` and `answer` works as expected.

-**The unit-set force pass is not a cross-scope force.** Under §8.3.1's phased load, phase 2 resolves thunks across every module's outermost scope at once, and two modules' outermost scopes are different scopes (§2.10).
+**The unit-set settle pass is not a cross-scope read.** Under §8.3.1's phased load, phase 2 resolves thunks across every module's outermost scope at once, and two modules' outermost scopes are different scopes (§2.10).
 The restriction above does not reach it.
-What the restriction forbids is forcing a thunk from *executing code in another scope*, which would require suspending that code and resuming it later.
+What the restriction forbids is reading into a thunk from *executing code in another scope*, which would require suspending that code and resuming it later.
 Phase 2 is not executing code in any scope; it is a phase between two of them, running after every module's `def` section has completed and before any module's remaining statements begin.
 Nothing pauses and nothing resumes.

-The restriction applies unchanged to a force reached through a **call** during a module's `def` section.
-A function body that forces another module's still-pending binding is the ordinary cross-scope case, reported at the force point inside that body, with no compile-time detection promised.
+The restriction applies unchanged to a consuming operation reached through a **call** during a module's `def` section.
+A function body that reads into another module's still-pending binding is the ordinary cross-scope case, reported at that operation inside that body, with no compile-time detection promised.

 #### §2.2.8 Resolution Failures